stratumauth/icons/README.md

-# Authenticator Pro Icons
+# Stratum Icons

-Third-party icon packs for [Authenticator Pro](https://github.com/jamie-mh/AuthenticatorPro).
+Third-party icon packs for [Stratum](https://github.com/stratumauth/app).
 The icons are generated once a month from various sources.

 ## Download

-The packs can be downloaded from the [releases page](https://github.com/jamie-mh/AuthenticatorProIcons/releases).
+The packs can be downloaded from the [releases page](https://github.com/stratumauth/app/releases).